OutrunFinance/OutStake/README.md

 # Outrun -- Built entirely around native yield from Blast

-_The first LSDFi protocol live on Blast._
+_Not Only Blast L2 Native Yield Stake Protocol_
-_The first concentrated liquidity AMM with native yield._
+_Outstake is the first LSDFi protocol live on Blast._
-_The first decentralized algorithmic stablecoin pegged to ETH and USDB yields._
+_We built the first decentralized algorithmic stablecoin pegged to ETH and USDB yields._

 ## What's Blast?